 The Mariner Society advised me that this curious Sales Department tile (4″x 4″) was given out to travel partners during sales calls made by Business Development Managers.

-This tile commemorates the Farewell Voyage of the ms Statendam, a grand 30-day Transpacific Crossing from Seattle to Singapore.
+The tile at the left commemorates the Farewell Voyage of the ms Statendam (V), a grand 30-day Transpacific Crossing from Seattle to Singapore.
 After a call at Vancouver the Statendam visited three ports in Hawaii before crossing to the Marshall Islands and Micronesia.
 The Statendam called at Saipan and Guam before landing at the Philippines.
 Two final calls at Malaysia wrapped up the voyage before the ship said farewell to the Holland America Line at Singapore.
-The ship has been transferred to P&O Cruises Australia.
+T

 Margaret Binnendyk, former director of the Mariner Society, sent me this tile, exclusively made at the time for members of the HAL President Club.